 In creative corporate environments, jeans aren't always off-limits.
 That could be useful during fall and winter when you're more likely to need something warmer than your usual trousers or skirts to stay comfortable throughout the day and during your trek home.
 One easy way to make jeans more palatable in the workplace is to begin with something very basic.
 Women's black jeans are a sensible choice because they mix and match well with other pieces and also because they're relatively neutral and pretty safe.
 Then opt for a light sweater on top, such as a comfortable cotton cardigan or cashmere pullover.
 The lighter construction is key because it serves as a formidable base layer for a structured blazer on top.
 The blazer plays a vital role in this ensemble because it helps pull it all together to convey a more professional and polished take for the office.
 A pair of heels or low-profile boots are a smart finishing touch that fits nicely with the rest of the look.

 Think of it as a lesson in experimentation.
-Despite the simplicity of jeans and sweaters together, you can easily mix things up and express yourself in fresh and unexpected ways.
+Despite the simplicity of jeans and cute plus size sweaters together, you can easily mix things up and express yourself in fresh and unexpected ways.